 What you pay for

 Check out the standards, staff experience and the average success rate of the clinic.
 Evaluate how friendly the clinic is and if you can easily communicate with them.

 You may find a clinic offering attractive price but if it doesn’t feel like a good fit, it may be better to continue your search for another clinic which is a bit better and not much more expensive.

 Don’t forget to budget for any additional travel and accommodation expenses.
 Such costs can bump up the total price of your treatment, making the initial quoted price seem much less attractive.
 Consider combining your treatment with your annual holiday to keep expenses to a minimum.

 Comparing treatment cost to another cost in a different clinic is rather pointless if you are not sure what are you paying for and what is included in that price.
-To immerse into the price details you must ask the right questions, which are:What is the course of treatment for ME and how much does it cost?
+To immerse into the price details you must ask the right questions, which are:What is the course of treatment for ME and how much is IVF for me?